kayoumido/Find-My-Movie/README.md

 * If the folder selected is located on a network/external drive (e.g. : K://COMMUN) and the network/external drive is disconnected the application will crash.
 * If the internet connexion is lost after the start of the application, the movies won't be display or the application will crash (depending of the moment internet is lost).
+* If the application is launched for the first time it is not possible to filter on the genres, because they are only loaded when the application is launched.
+So if a new one is added to the database it won't be loaded.

 ### 11.2 Improvements
 * Create a thread for the statuts of the internet connexion  (this will fix the bug with the internet).